 Welcome to the Film and Television Department’s Cinemathèque: meetings and conversations with filmmakers/televison-makers and free screenings of important, innovative films and television programs.
 Cinematheque is the department’s premiere screening series.

 Events are FREE to BU students, staff and the general public as well.
-Screenings are generally Friday evenings at 7 p.m.
+Screenings are Friday evenings at 7 p.m. in COM at 640 Commonwealth Ave., room 101.
 Transportation: the “B” Boston College Green Line, the first stop outward bound after Kenmore Square.

 For more information, contact the Film and Television department at email@example.com.

 About the Curator

 The BU Cinematheque curator is Gerald Peary, a cinema professor at Suffolk University and a long-time film critic for the Boston Phoenix.
 He chooses his BU programs based on his extensive contacts in the professional film world and from his travels to film festivals around the globe, including, annually, Cannes, Toronto, Montreal and South by Southwest.
 Visit Gerald Peary’s website at www.geraldpeary.com.

 |SEPTEMBER 19:||An Evening with Alex Steyermark and Lavinia Wright||Following the path of musicologists in the 1940s and 1950s, the two filmmakers have driven around America recording great acoustic musicians–folk, rock, blues, country— and they’ve done it retro, making an old-time 78 record for each artist.
 The 78 Project is a film of their lyrical musical journey.
 COM 101|